arquivo/SafeImage/README.md

 SafeImage
 =========

-SafeImage is an Web Service, where the users can submit an image and obtain the classifcation result if it has explicit content or not.
+SafeImage is an Web Service, where the users can submit an image and obtain the NSFW (Not Safe for Work) score of the image.

-SafeImage is composed with two components:
+SafeImage is composed by two components:

 1. An REST WebService API provided by Flask Framework.
 2. A Deep Neural Network to classify images using Tensorflow.